 Someone emailed you a link, and you'd love to copy the link and save it somewhere—only you'd like to do that automatically without copying.
 Or maybe you need to pull phone numbers out of a document or email addresses out of a note.

 Formatter can help there, too.
 It includes Extract Email Address, Extract URL, Extract Phone Number, and Extract number transforms to find those items from your text.
-Select the transform for the item you want to find, then select the text you want to find that item in from the
+Select the transform option for the item you want to find.
+Then select the text you want to find that item in by clicking in the Input field and selecting it from the dropdown menu.

-Test the action, and Zapier will find the first URL, email address, or number it comes across in your text—and you can use it in the next Action app to save the URL, send an email, add the number to your inventory, and more.
+Test the action, and Zapier will find the first URL, email address, or number it comes across in your text—and you can use it in your next action step to save the URL, send an email, add the number to your inventory, and more.
 And if you need to find the next links, emails, or numbers in that text, just add a Formatter Text Replace step to remove that first item you found, followed by another Formatter Text Extract step to find the next item.

 How to capitalize text the way you want